Mykola Azarov: First Vice Prime Minister and Finance Minister

-Prime Minister
+Prime minister

-Following his election as President of Ukraine, Viktor Yanukovych offered three candidates for Prime Minister on 21 February 2010: Sergei Tigipko, Our Ukraine faction member Arseniy Yatsenyuk and Azarov.
+Following his election as President of Ukraine, Viktor Yanukovych offered three candidates for prime minister on 21 February 2010: Sergei Tigipko, Our Ukraine faction member Arseniy Yatsenyuk and Azarov.
 Azarov had headed Yanukovych's election campaign during the 2010 Presidential elections.
 The Verkhovna Rada appointed Azarov Prime Minister of Ukraine on 11 March 2010.
 Of the 343 lawmakers registered in the session hall, 242 voted in favor of the appointment.
 The following month he was elected head of the Party of Regions.
 In 28 October 2012 parliamentary election he was (re)-elected into parliament heading the party list of Party of Regions.
-Following Azarov's resignation as Prime Minister on 3 December 2012 (after several cabinet members including Azirov were elected to parliament in the previous election, something which obliged them to give up their ministerial mandates) his cabinet stayed on as caretaker government from 3 December 2012.
+Following Azarov's resignation as prime minister on 3 December 2012 (after several cabinet members including Azirov were elected to parliament in the previous election, something which obliged them to give up their ministerial mandates) his cabinet stayed on as caretaker government from 3 December 2012.
 On 5 December President Yanukovych stated "Azarov has good chances of remaining prime minister, (but) a lot will depend on whom he brings to his team".
-On 9 December Yanukovych nominated him for a new term as Prime Minister.
+On 9 December Yanukovych nominated him for a new term as prime minister.
 This nomination was approved by parliament on 13 December 2012.
 On 24 December 2012 the second Azarov Government was appointed by President Yanukovych.

 Resignation as Prime Minister

 Azarov resigned on 28 January 2014 amid heavy riots and the Euromaidan protests.
 According to his cabinet, Azarov was quoted saying that "To create additional opportunities for socio-political compromise, for the sake of the peaceful settlement of the conflict, I have made a personal decision to ask the Ukrainian president to accept my resignation from the post of Ukrainian prime minister".
 Yevhen Murayev told Dmitry Gordon that he took the fleeing Azarov out of Ukraine from Kharkiv to Belgorod during the events of Maidan.
 Azarov flew to Austria to join family members in a private jet hours after quitting.
-As of 23 February 2014 Azarov is based in the Russian Federation.
+As of 23 February 2014 Azarov has been residing in Russia.
 On 29 March 2014, during a party congress, Azarov was expelled from the Party of Regions.

 Post-resignation

-On August 3, 2015, Azarov announced the creation of a "Ukraine Salvation Committee" (Комитет спасения Украины) set up outside Ukraine (in Moscow), seeking to have "all citizens, political parties, labor union and social movements to unite and restore order in our home by joint efforts" and to change Ukraine's leadership.
+On 3 August 2015, Azarov announced the creation of the Ukraine Salvation Committee (Комитет спасения Украины) set up outside Ukraine (in Moscow), seeking to have "all citizens, political parties, labor union and social movements to unite and restore order in our home by joint efforts" and to change Ukraine's leadership.
 The committee's chairman and its choice for President of Ukraine is Volodymyr Oliynyk.
 Azarov claimed he could not name all members of the committee because some lived in Ukraine and it would be dangerous to disclose their names.